Compact 3-manifolds via 4-colored graphs: Basic examples

 \subsection{4-colored graphs representing handlebodies}

-A representation of the handlebody $H_g$ can be easily obtained starting from one of $H_1$ and then performing boundary connected sums.
+A representation of the genus $g$ handlebody $H_g$ can be easily obtained starting from the one of $H_1$ given in Section \ref{construction} and then performing boundary connected sums.

-In the orientable case, we start with the solid torus $H_1$, which can be represented by the bipartite 4-colored graph $\G_1$ with 6 vertices $a,b,c,A,B,C$, such that $f_0(x)=X$, and by the three permutations of $\{a,b,c\}$: $\f_1=(a\,b\,c)$, $\f_2=(a\,c\,b)$ and $\f_3=(a\,b)$ (see Figure 3).
+In the orientable case, we start with the solid torus $H_1$, which can be represented by the bipartite 4-colored graph $\G_1$ depicted in Figure \ref{Fig1}: it has 6 vertices $a,b,c,A,B,C$ and its coloring can be described by $f_0(x)=X$, and the three permutations of $\{a,b,c\}$: $\f_1=(a\,b\,c)$, $\f_2=(a\,c\,b)$ and $\f_3=(a\,b)$.
 All vertices of $\G_1$ are boundary vertices of order one, corresponding to a singular $\hat 3$-residue, which is a torus.

-By performing the connected sum of two copies of $\G_1$ along any pair of vertices, we obtain a bipartite graph $\G_2$ representing $H_2$ with 10 vertices $a,b,c,d,e,A,B,C,D,E$ and defined by the permutations $\f_1=(a\,b\,c\,d\,e)$, $\f_2=(a\,e\,b\,d\,c)$ and $\f_3=(a\,b\,c)$ (see Figure 3).
+By performing the connected sum of two copies of $\G_1$ along any pair of vertices, we obtain a bipartite graph $\G_2$ representing $H_2$ with 10 vertices $a,b,c,d,e,A,B,C,$ $D,E$ and defined by the permutations $\f_1=(a\,b\,c\,d\,e)$, $\f_2=(a\,e\,b\,d\,c)$ and $\f_3=(a\,b\,c)$ (see Figure \ref{Fig6}).